 In line with ETFmatic’s objective of personalising each client’s portfolio, our platform is able to handle multiple ETFs tracking each index and to switch between them for a given client’s circumstances.
 As we continue to evolve our platform we will, therefore, increase the number of ETFs we hold for a given Index.
 The number of ETFs per asset class or region could vary for each client as we aim to offer better and more personalised product implementation in a far more tax efficient way.

 Below is an overview of the ETFs that we currently use to track the different indices.

 So far we have provided details around how we construct the target allocations for our different portfolios.
 In this section we describe how we actually manage them on a day-to-day basis.

 5.1.
 Updating Target Allocations

 Starter Portfolios have static asset allocations that are reviewed and update once per year.
+As we currently use the MSCI ACWI as our representative index, we review and update the weights in our Starter portfolios to match the regional weights and market capitalisation of the world equity markets.
 The target allocations of Custom Portfolios are defined by the client, who also ecides how frequently to change the target

 We calculate the best way of investing the funds to get each portfolio as close to the target allocation as possible.